kvz/ec2-instances-list/README.md

 ![](./images/sublime-text.png)

-If you want to work on this site, the same repo has a [README.md](https://github.com/transloadit/ec2-instances-list/edit/gh-pages/README.md) that also serves as the homepage.
+If you want to work on this site, the same repo holding the CSV has a [README.md](https://github.com/transloadit/ec2-instances-list/edit/gh-pages/README.md) that also serves as a homepage.
 It includes the generated `./ec2-instances-list.md` as our table.
 Overriding CSS can be done in `./assets/app.css` and the layout is in `./_layouts`.

 Site changes are deployed automatically thanks to GitHub pages.
 Data changes still need a `make deploy` from anyone with push access, so that the `csv`->`md` conversion can take place.